 Many caravanners will store their leisure vehicle at home, on the driveway or in spaces created in the garden.
 The benefits of this are manifold: you save money, your van is right there when you want to load it for a trip, or carry out maintenance and cleaning, and you can keep an eye on it.

 Things such as battery maintenance are also much easier with your tourer at home.
-You can keep your leisure battery topped up with a trickle charger, and this may well prolong its life.
+If you’ve already invested in the best caravan leisure battery, you can keep it topped up with a trickle charger, and this may well prolong its life.

 However, there are some downsides to home storage.
 For starters, your caravan is at far more risk when it is stored at home than it would be in formal secure storage.
 Each year, thousands of caravans are stolen from the owner’s property, and just a handful from specialist facilities.